ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 eyewear.
 Anything less will most likely compromise the Patient's visual comfort

-and long term wearability.
-The difference between adjusting and customizing is
+and full-time wearability.
+The difference between adjusting and form-fitting is

 what's different between today's eyewear merchants and yesterday's Opticians.